FriendlyScore/FriendlyScore-Connect-Android-Example/README.md

 ## Error Definition
 | Error                     | Definitions  |
 | -------------             | -------------|
-| userIdentifierAuthError   | Present if there was an authentication error for the supplied `userIdentifier`.
+| userReferenceAuthError   | Present if there was an authentication error for the supplied `userReference`.
 | serviceDenied             | Present if service was denied.
 Please check the description for more information.
 | incompleteConfiguration   | Present if the configuration on the server is incomplete.
 Please check the description for more information.
 | serverError               | Present if there was a critical error on the server.